Picture recovery time has a glitch (see comments in Detection Circuit category)

 Overall, we are very impressed with the improvements to picture quality.

 Videos are shot at 1296x720 w/ audio.
 Much like the pictures, you will see an improvement in color.
 These day videos are really good, but not the top-notch quality you see in the Browning Recon Force & Spec Ops cameras (1920x1080 resolution cameras).
+Audio seems to be muffled on the videos.
+You can judge for yourself by turning on your audio for the below videos.

 Night videos display a bright, consistent flash range.